 With this arrangement, the fieldbus trunk shield is separated from the spur cable shields.
 It should be adopted if plant or local regulations require that the spur cable shields be grounded at the Fieldbus Barrier.
-For this arrangement, connect the local ground wire (marked B) into Terminal 1 and the carrier shield ground wire (marked A) into Terminal 4.
+For this arrangement, connect the carrier shield ground wire (Cable A) into Terminal 3.